freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Parameters:****

 <i>s: control</i>
 The control you want to set the mute state for.
-See  <a href="specs/org.freesmartphone.Audio/#Manager">Manager</a> for detailed description of the available  controls.
+See  [Manager](specs/org.freesmartphone.Audio.Manager)</a> for detailed description of the available  controls.

 <i>b: mute</i>
 The mute state of the control.
 The possible two values are:  <ul>  <li>true: mute the control</li>  <li>false: unmute the control</li>  </ul>  Please note:  <ul>  <li>Muting/unmuting a already muted/unmuted control does not has any effect.</li>  <li>Setting a volume of 0/100 for a control has the same effect as muting/unmuting it.</li>  </ul>